jyg/automatonism-reloaded/README.md

 * save and close your patch, then reopen it.

 ## How to upgrade custom modules
+If you wrote your own Automatonism modules, according to automatonism-3.1 patterns, this section is for you.
 You need iemguts lib to follow those steps.

 ### step 1 : create midi learn listeners